 - I lost my grandparents (and 2 uncles and an aunt) to cancer

-- a tragic event happened when I was 12 years old, and as a result, I was hospitalized in ICU where I almost died
+- a traumatic event happened when I was 12 years old, and as a result, I was hospitalized in ICU where I almost died

-- my boyfriend died in a car accident when I was 15 years old
+- my high school boyfriend died in a car accident over Christmas break

 - I saw my 22 year old sister die after only being sick for 3 weeks